-VII.
+VI.
 RELATED WORK

-In order to meet the need for fast mobility in Mobile Ad-hoc Networks, Benzaid et al[6] presented an FAST-OLSR extension to the Optimized Link State Routing protocol (OLSR)[1].
+In order to meet the need for fast mobility in Mobile Adhoc Networks, Benzaid et al[6] presented an FAST-OLSR extension to OLSR.
 A fast moving node refreshes the links to its MPR nodes at a higher frequency than its non-MPR neighbors by means of Fast-Hellos.
 Fast-Hello messages only contain the address of its MPRs.
-Fast-OLSR extension aims at reducing packet loss rate while keeping the overhead reasonable.